 Building with soil is a continual passion of Andre’s.
 In 2001, Andre introduced the concept of natural building in the form of a course called Bioconstruindo.
 Now don’t get me wrong, Brazil has a long history of building a type of wattle and daub house.
 Yet this was seen as an inferior form of housing.
-So, Andre and the Ecocentro team decided to change this concept by showing people how houses made of soil could be superior to concrete structures in form, comfort and style.
+So, Andre and the Ecocentro team decided to change this concept by showing people how houses made of soil could be superior to concrete houses in structure, comfort and style.

 This dome is made from over 200,000 unfired bricks.
 It sits about 150 people comfortably.

-As a group, we understood the need for permaculture design to be both functional, culturally relevant and artistic.
+As a group, we understood the need for permaculture design to be functional, culturally relevant and artistic.
 We have taken inspiration from great designers such as Gaudi, Hassan Fathy, Frank Lloyd Wright and the historical wonders of settlement design like the Incas, the Persians and the Sub Saharan tribes.
 And most of all, from nature.

 Fusing art with functionality – Ecocentro IPEC.